Zekeriya Sertel: Personal life and death

-Sertel married Sabiha Sertel in 1915.
+Zekeriya married Sabiha in İstanbul in 1915.
 Zekeriya's family initially opposed the marriage due to the fact that Sabiha was from a dönme family.
+Sabiha's family did not support their marriage, either.
+However, Doctor Nazım of the Committee of Union and Progress congratulated Zekeriya for his decision to marry a dönme girl, and their wedding ceremony was organized and funded by the committee.
+It was the first public marriage of a Muslim Turk man with a dönme girl.

-Following their exile they lived in Baku until 1968 when Sabiha Sertel died.
-Sertel had a daughter with who he left Baku for France following the death of his wife.
+Following their exile Zekeriya and Sabiha lived in Baku until 1968 when Sabiha died.
+Zekeriya had a daughter with who he left Baku for France following the death of his wife.
 He died in Salpetriere Hospital, Paris, on 12 March 1980.

 Books

 Sertel was the author of several books, including Mavi Gözlü Dev which is a biography of his friend and poet Nazım Hikmet Ran.
 Another one is his mémoire entitled Hatırladıklarım (Turkish: Those that I remember) published in 1968.